 These tips can further help you to have a good experience and better results from your yoga workout:

-- Bring your own gear (it’s more hygienic to bring your own yoga mat, long towel, hand towel, and water bottle) and to wear a base layer of synthetic materials or compression garments that allow your skin to breathe and wick away sweat from your skin – over which you can wear a loose, organic cotton t-shirt that can be removed before class begins (or, in the case of hot yoga, many men opt for no shirt at all).
+- Bring your own gear (it’s more hygienic to bring your own yoga mat, long towel, hand towel, and water bottle), and wear a base layer of synthetic materials or compression garments that allow your skin to breathe and wick away sweat from your skin – over which you can wear a loose, organic cotton t-shirt that can be removed before class begins (or, in the case of hot yoga, many men opt for no shirt at all).

 - The elastic on the waistline of your yoga shorts should be tight enough to prevent your shorts from falling down and exposing your butt crack, but not so tight that it pinches your skin and causes the fat above the elastic to push out in an exaggerated way (which would interfere with some of the side stretches).

-Fitness Closet: How Men Organize Athleisure Wear
+How Men Organize Athleisure Wear

 What men wear has changed, and that means closets can be organized differently today than they were 20 years ago.
 What follows are useful suggestions on how a man can efficiently organize his closet – a closet that likely has more fitness gear, athleisure wear, and gym clothes than it does business suits.